Last updated on April 20th, 2021 at 12:20 am

 This year’s been a challenging one for Tales from the 2.9.

 The Tale of 2017’s Tales from the 2.9

 Last year was bad timing—putting 29 daily posts out right after becoming a Dad for the second time is no simple feat, and we somehow pulled it off.
 I was eager to build on that success and keep it going well past February, but life as a quartet caught up with me, and my time and energy soon found themselves committed… elsewhere.

-Fortunately, I had access to unpublished work like Ardean Peters’ piece below, but I’m surprised that things worked out this way.
+Fortunately, I had unpublished work like Ardean Peters’ piece below, but I’m surprised at how things worked out.
 I definitely get it—some were too busy to write; it is Black History Month, after all.
 Some too overwhelmed by the questions’ gravity in a polarised world.
-And I’m sure some started writing, but life had other plans for their time and they never got to finish.
+And I’m sure some started writing, but life had other plans for their time, and they never got to finish.

-Whatever the reasons, I’m just glad we got to see 28 unique stories in 2017, and it’s taught me a valuable lesson—don’t expect miracles when you’re spreading a message only one month of the year!
+Whatever the reasons, I’m glad we saw 28 unique stories in 2017.
+It taught me a valuable lesson, too: don’t expect miracles when you spread a message only one month in the year!

 But these are words befitting a wrap-up post; this is not my soapbox right now—the eyes are squarely focused on Ardean.
 Her story mirrors that of many Black children born here in that we don’t really recognise our Blackness until we’re older.
 We know we’re different at first, but don’t often understand what that means in the larger world until we have the life experience to get it.

 I do hope you’ve enjoyed this year’s Tales from the 2.9, and we’ll wrap this up tonight with one.
 More.
 Post!

 Many Black Canadians come from families who sacrificed plenty to give them the lives they have today.
 What do you know of your family history, and how has it shaped your current self?